-If you really want to nerd out on the ROI investigation, there are some other sites that break it down with a little higher level terms.
-And if you're still a little worried about when or how to measure, Chainlink does a good job of walking through some of that.
-And you can even access some pre-made ROI calculators if you want the math help.
+If you really want to nerd out on the ROI investigation, there are some other sites that break it down with higher level terms.
+If you need help with the math this Forbes article walks you through the steps and even provides a useful ROI calculator.

 In the end, it's all up to you.
 It's your business; it's what is important to you.
 Just like anything else in life, set up a goal for yourself, and track how you're getting there.
 And remember, if you need help along the way, PPA is here for you!
 So, if you're not a member yet, consider doing something good for your photography career and join!

-Check out all the benefits you'd get if you were already a part of this 30,000+ member strong non-profit photography association!
+Check out all the benefits you'd get if you were already a part of this 34,000+ member-strong non-profit photography association!